12 Great Perks and Benefits For Remote Employees and Virtual Teams

 A home office stipend

 If you start thinking about remote work from the start, an employee needs to work from somewhere.
-If they choose (or, in 2020, have to) work from home, don't assume all of them have a home office set up and ready to roll.
-Many tech companies have introduced stipends for equipping and setting up home offices.
+If they'll work from home, don't assume all of them have a home office set up and ready to roll.
+Many tech companies provide stipends for equipping and setting up home offices.

 One approach is to approve a one-time sum to cover the desk, chair, computer, headphones, speakers, and any other office supplies your team may need in their day-to-day work.
 We are assuming many remote workers worldwide would use this opportunity to get themselves standing desks to improve their posture.
 That's already a win-win situation.